 - Have discussions and listen to employees that have something to add.

 - Be prepared to get it wrong and then learn not to get defensive when you do.

 Speed is not of the essence...kind of!

 Tokenism, superficial acts of solidarity, and hastily reaching out (even with the best intentions) before doing some inner work can be more harmful in the long run than that quick “good person” dash to put something out on the www.

-We need to understand that ew can’t tackle all injustice in our lifetime.
+We need to understand that we can’t tackle all injustices in our lifetime.
 That doesn’t mean you should not try and make the world a bit better, a lead the way for generations to come.
-So, when you have decided to nail colours to a flag (or two), you need to check that your house in order.
+So, when you have decided to nail colours to a flag (or two), you need to check that your house is in order.
 For example, we are an all-white company (used to be all-white and female).
 We recognise that and are interrogating why is the case.

 We also recognise that we have to openly talk about the causes that we are passionate about, to attract people from more diverse communities.
 By being vocal and frankly speaking about “topics” can be seen as a political or “taboo” it shows.

 - As a business, we are actively trying to be better, learn and create a space that is inclusive and safe for all.

 - The values and ethics we hold as a business and team.
 Some of our employees support one cause more than another because they align with it more, but we all uphold each other’s values, ethics and beliefs.